 A DCCKI Infrastructure Certificate that is Issued by the EII DCCKICA for the purposes of establishing Transport Layer Security (TLS) and File Transfer Protocol over TLS (FTPS) communications over a DCC Gateway Connection shall:

-have a keyUsage extension (as per section 4.2.1.3 of RFC5280) with a value of digitalSignature, and keyEncipherment.
+have a keyUsage extension (as per section 4.2.1.3 of RFC 5280) with a value of digitalSignature, and keyEncipherment.
 This extension shall be marked as critical (as per section 4.2.1.3 of RFC 5280);

-have an extendedKeyUsage extension (as per section 4.2.1.12 of RFC5280) with a value of id-kp-serverAuth and id-kp-clientAuth.
+have an extendedKeyUsage extension (as per section 4.2.1.12 of RFC 5280) with a value of id-kp-serverAuth and id-kp-clientAuth.
 This extension shall be marked as non-critical;

 contain a single policyIdentifier in the certificatePolicies extension that refers to the OID for the DCCKI Certificate Policy; and